BermudezAA/MathQuantum-VE-Research/_pages/project.md

 ### Venezuelan Roots

-Keep cultural and personal context central as the narrative motivation, not as an empirical economics study.
+Keep cultural and personal context central to the narrative motivation.

 ---